When people talk about reputation, they usually mean optics.

 The real question is what happens next.

 That confidence determines whether people assume positive intent while you regain your footing — or whether they start questioning everything you do.
-It determines whether a mistake is treated as an error in judgment, or as confirmation of something people already suspected.
+It determines whether a mistake is treated as an error in judgment or as confirmation of something people already suspected.

 This is where reputation gets confused with messaging.